PedroEJKondo/peer-to-peer-rsa/readme.md

 ## Standard structure

-Below is the framework with exemplary data for an indicator.
+Below is the table with exemplary data for a two-dimensional and multi-dimensional indicator.

+- **Two-dimensional**

 ```
 {